akeneo/pim-docs/cookbook/ui_customization/add_a_tab_to_product_edit_form.rst

     # /src/Acme/Bundle/EnrichBundle/Resources/public/templates/product/panel/warehouse.html
     <%= supplyLevel %>

-Remember to clear your cache and you are good to go !
+Remember to clear your cache and you are good to go!